 The disadvantages I have found are more for the parents: you are very much 100% responsible, you have to be very tuned into your kids to see and know what they need and want.
 It’s being very involved when needed and then standing back, and knowing when to stand back and giving space.

 Another disadvantage is that it can be hard to carve out time for yourself to switch off.
 But, while there are days where you just want to be “left alone”!!, most of the time, the kids are all involved in their own stuff and aren’t really interested in having me playing with them or being around, so our days tend to be slower and pretty peaceful.
 I’m there for providing food and drinks, many hugs and cuddles and to talk about (amongst other things) weird dreams, whether chickens could be house trained, how cities formed and the importance of waterways for their development and all the possible life forms on Mars…

 People are always asking about socialisation, and whether it is a problem, but that hasn’t been our experience at all.
 We make sure they meet up with lots of friends several times a week, we go to organised meet-ups once or twice a week, and meet with friends and cousins too.
-Very often at the start of the week, we have to sit down and prioritize what needs to be done, so everyone meets up with friends, and everyone gets to do what they need to do.
+Very often at the start of the week, we have to sit down and prioritise what needs to be done, so everyone meets up with friends, and everyone gets to do what they need to do.

 Our older boys are both in college now.
 They are involved in their youth club and college societies, with enviable social lives!